Fairlands: Road

 The A323 Aldershot road adjoins Fairlands and provides an almost straight route from the community to Guildford, merging with the A322 road from Bagshot shortly before the A3's Wooden Bridge interchange.

 Rail

 Worplesdon railway station is 2.5 mi north-east.

 Religion

 Church of England

-This 13th century ecclesiastical parish church (before the establishment of civil parishes providing a quasi-local government role with a vestry and poor relief for this neighbourhood), is an arbitrary centre of Worplesdon, a linear settlement around its central street and partially along intersecting routes, 1.2 mi north-east.
-Financially supporting the church as its patron is Eton College.
+A 13th century ecclesiastical parish church (before the establishment of civil parishes providing a quasi-local government role with a vestry and poor relief for this neighbourhood), is an arbitrary centre of Worplesdon, a linear settlement around its central street and partially along intersecting routes, 1.2 mi north-east.
+The church, St Mary's, has as its patron Eton College.

 Roman Catholic Church

-Along Aldershot Road, before intersecting any other routes is the Church of St Mary, Rydes Hill with regular worship.
+The nearest Roman Catholic church, linked to Fairlands by the Aldershot Road, is the Church of St Mary, Rydes Hill.